June 15, 2015

 DIY Amplifier Comparison: Gainclone LM3875 Vs. Elektor Mini Crescendo

-The Gainclone amplifier built is done by point-to-point connection.
-This can be done because it require much less external components than the Elektor Mini Crescendo.
-This lead to the more cheaper build of Gainclone amplifier than the Elektor Mini Crescendo.
+The Gainclone amplifier I built here is by point-to-point connection.
+This easy to do because it require less external components compare to the Elektor Mini Crescendo.
+I can use high grade and more expensive components when building the Gainclone amplifier with the total price for making this amplifier is far less than the Mini Crescendo amplifier.

 Disclaimer: Any statement and photos in this article are not allowed to copy or publish without written permission from the writer.
 Any injury or loss from following tips in this article is not under writer responsibility.